Reunite the Rivers

 Contact Governor DeSantis today to let him know that restoration of the Ocklawaha River can’t wait and it is critical to the health and resiliency of the St. Johns River.
 Want more talking points?
 Find more details on the benefits of restoration below.

-Benefits of Freeing the Ocklawaha:
+Benefits of Freeing the Ocklawaha

 - 7,500 acres of forested wetlands are currently submerged in the Rodman Pool.

-Water Quality Improvement
+Improve Water Quality

-- Restoration of over 15,000 acres of forested wetlands will greatly enhance bio-filtration and improve the ecological function of the St. Johns River Ecosystem.
+- Restoring the natural flow of the Ocklawaha and over 15,000 acres of forested wetlands will greatly enhance bio-filtration and improve the ecological function of the St. Johns River Ecosystem.

 - Restoration would restore natural migration patterns by allowing eel and migratory fish, like shad, striped bass, channel catfish and mullet, to access the upper parts of the river and Silver Springs.

-Expansion of Recreation Opportunities
+Expand Recreation Opportunities